-“Platform” means the platform managed by the Provider at the URL printix.net and used by the Provider to provide the Services, including the application and Desktop Client software for the Services, the system and server software used to provide the Services, and the computer hardware on which that application, database, system and server software is installed;
+“Platform” means the platform managed by the Provider at the relevant URL, currently printix.net, and used by the Provider to provide the Services, including the application and client software for the Services, the system and server software used to provide the Services, and the computer hardware on which that application, database, system and server software is installed;

-“Provider” means Printix.net Aps, a company incorporated in Denmark (registration number 36086416) having its registered office at Hørkær 20, 2730 Herlev, Denmark;
+“Provider” means Printix.net Aps, a company incorporated in Denmark (registration number 36086416) having its registered office at Hoerkaer 20, 2730 Herlev, Denmark;

-“Services” means any services that the Provider provides to the Customer, or has an obligation to provide to the Customer, under these Terms and Conditions;
+“Services” means any services that the Provider provides to the Customer, or has an obligation to provide to the Customer, under the Agreement;

 “Support Services” means support in relation to the use of, and the identification and resolution of errors in, the Services, but shall not include the provision of training services;

 “Supported Web Browser” means the current release from time to time of Microsoft Internet Explorer, Mozilla Firefox, Google Chrome or Apple Safari, or any other web browser that the Provider agrees in writing shall be supported;

 “Update” means a hotfix, patch or minor version update to any Platform software; and

 “Upgrade” means a major version upgrade of any Platform software.

 “Written notice” can be in the form of a letter or an email.